makrai/notes/kornai23-vector-sem.md

 ## 7.3 Implicature
 ## 7.4 Spreading activation

+* see the end of sec 1.5
 * parsing in algebraic semantics is relatively easy:
   * It should be clear from 7.3
-  * after some morphological analysis, we just look up the words in the lexicon and apply spreading activation and unification algorithms in
+  * after some morphological analysis, we just look up the words in the lexicon and apply spreading activation and unification algorithms
-  * the same manner as we analyzed colorless green ideas sleep furiously in 6.4
+  * in the same manner as we analyzed colorless green ideas sleep furi in 6.4
   * This is the approach taken eg in
     * Unification Grammar (Shieber, 1986)
     * HPSG (Pollard and Sag, 1987)
     * and more recently in
-      * Extended Dependency Unification Grammar (EDUG, Hellwig, 1993)
+      * Extended Dependency Unification Grammar (EDUG, Hellwig, 1993) and
-      * and Abstract Meaning Representation (AMR, Banarescu+ 2013)
+      * Abstract Meaning Representation (AMR, Banarescu+ 2013)
-  * Broadly speaking, all ‘algebraic’ approaches
+  * Broadly speaking, all ‘algebraic’ approaches are direct
-    * ie not just the classic AI models originating with Quillian (1967), but also Pān.ini) and Generative Semantics
+    * ie not just the classic AI models originating with Quillian (1967), but also Pān.ini and Generative Semantics
     * proceed from meaning representation to surface form directly, without any reliance on Logical Form
     * view interpretation as the inverse task, analysis by synthesis